-- 1. 100% of parents agreed that the school has sufficient standards aligned instructional materials in history, English, mathematics, science, and ELD. - 2.
-100% of parents agreed that the school facility is in good repair. - 3.
-100% of parents agreed that teachers are appropriately assigned and fully credentialed in their subject area. - 4.
-100% of parents agreed that the school has implemented the academic content standards for all students, including English Language learners, students with disabilities, and those who are gifted.
-5. 95.7% of parents agreed that the school involves parents in providing input in making decisions for the school/district. - 6.
-97.8% of parents agreed that the school provides sufficient parent notices, invitations, and letters regarding parent involvement activities. - 7.
-97.8% of parents agreed that the school/district prepares students for college or career pathway. - 8.
-96.7% of parents agreed that the school effectively addresses attendance (during COVID-19), dropout, and graduation.
+- 100% of parents agreed that the school has sufficient standards aligned instructional materials in history, English, mathematics, science, and ELD - 96% of parents agreed that the school facility is in good repair. - 100% of parents agreed that teachers are appropriately assigned and fully credentialed in their subject area. - 100% of parents agreed that the school has implemented the academic content standards for all students, including English Language learners, students with disabilities, and those who are gifted. - 99.3% of parents agreed that the school involves parents in providing input in making decisions for the school/district. - 99.3% of parents agreed that the school provides sufficient parent notices, invitations, and letters regarding parent involvement activities. - 99.3% of parents agreed that the school/district prepares students for college or career pathways. - 100% of parents agreed that the district/school effectively addresses attendance, dropout, and graduation. - 100% of parents agreed that the school provides alternatives to suspension for minor offenses such as disruption or defiance. - 99.3% of parents agreed that students feel safe while at school and students feel connected to school. - 99.7% of parents agreed that the school provides access to a broad course of study.